-When Noah’s son ask him why these evil men believe that eating meat gives them strength, he replies:
+When Noah’s son asks him why these evil men believe that eating meat gives them strength, he replies:

 “They forget strength comes from the Creator”.

 This, of course, is not found in the Bible.
 It is part of the movie’s message that basically says “Animals > Humans”.
 Throughout the movie, Noah refers to animals as “the innocent” while humans are perceived as scum who deserve to die.
-Noah however seems to forget that many animals are carnivorous beasts who spend a great amount of time hunting and devouring other animals.
-That’s how nature works.
+Noah, however, seems to forget that many animals are carnivorous beasts who spend most of their time hunting and devouring other animals.
+Some might say: That is what God intended.